-- Require the development and maintenance of a demolition audit and / or a Resource Management Plan /Site Waste Management Plan.
+- Resource Management Plan and/or Site Waste Management Plan require the development and maintenance of resource and waste management plan alongside a demolition audit.
 This will help identify the composition of the existing building(s) /structure(s) in terms of materials, products and elements and their uses.
 The quantification and analyses will help inform what appropriate circular strategies may be adopted further into the procurement process. - Demolition Recovery Index (DRI) this enables a quantification of the materials that may be reused or recycled within the newbuild phase of the project and maybe set as a target for the project, e.g. contributing to recycled content across the total project. - Require the adoption of the EU Construction & Demolition Waste Management Protocol (2018).
 The Protocol fits within the Construction 2020 strategy, as well as the Communication on Resource Efficiency Opportunities in the Building Sector.
 It's also part of the European Commission's ambitious and more recently adopted Circular Economy Package.
 Its overall aim is to increase confidence in the Construction and Demolition waste management process and the trust in the quality of Construction and Demolition recycled materials. - Whole life cost benefit analysis of remediation options versus demolition.
 Whole life costing tools e.g. Total Cost of Ownership will enable subsequent construction, operation and ultimately demolition costs to be weighed against the initial costs.
 Aim to include environmental impact costs within the analysis.